PDF 1,000 KB

 Careful attention to standard precautions and personal hygiene is important in the prevention of gastroenteritis.
 Key actions for staff and residents include:

-This practical guide to the management of gastroenteritis has been developed to assist all residential environments such as aged care facilities, hospitals, hostels, rehabilitation facilities and cruise ships to manage outbreaks of viral and/or bacterial gastroenteritis.
+This practical guide to the management of gastroenteritis has been developed to assist all residential environments such as residential aged care facilities (RACF) to manage outbreaks of viral and/or bacterial gastroenteritis.
+The guidance provided in this document can also be applied to other health and non-health settings, including hospitals, hostels, rehabilitation facilities and cruise ships.

 While this practical guide to management of gastroenteritis is aimed at residential facilities, the principles are applicable to all settings (e.g. schools, child care centres and pre-schools) and should guide decision making in all circumstances.